 Browse our product offerings here

-Automated synthesis reactors and controlled laboratory reactors replace traditional round bottom flasks or jacketed lab reactors and allow synthetic organic chemists to explore new reaction conditions and develop innovative chemistry in an R&D environment.
+Automated synthesis reactors and controlled laboratory reactors replace traditional round bottom flasks or jacketed lab reactors.
+This allows chemical synthesis researchers to explore new reaction conditions and develop innovative chemistry.
 Engineers apply an advanced version of these automated laboratory reactor (ALR) systems to measure real time reaction calorimetry and thermodynamic data for process safety understanding and control.

 Unattended, fully automated sampling of chemical reactions, including slurries, enable chemists and engineers to gain samples throughout the reaction, providing valuable information.
 With the unique patented sampling probe, EasySampler quenches the sample at the point of sampling and at reaction conditions, proving a truly representative sample for accurate analytical data.